 - No deep scan capability.

 14. Undelete360 (Windows)

-Like the name says, Undelete360 undeletes files you accidentally removed from your computer, Recycle Bin, flash drive, digital camera, memory card, etc. You’ll see two tabs when the program is launched: “Recover Files” and “Wipe Files“.
+As the name says, Undelete360 undeletes files you accidentally removed from your computer, Recycle Bin, flash drive, digital camera, memory card, etc. You’ll see two tabs when the program is launched: “Recover Files” and “Wipe Files“.
 To get back your deleted items, stay on the “Recover Files” tab, highlight the disk drive, and start searching.

-- Multiple languages available.
+- Multiple languages are available.